 We conduct the school on a racetrack under the close supervision of experienced and trained instructors.
 You will learn how to handle and control your vehicle at speeds not normally attained on public roads.
 This will help to prepare you for emergencies in normal driving.
 It will also allow you to explore your capabilities as a driver and those of your vehicle.

 What you learn on the track depends on your driving skill.
 Beginners are taught driving style (smoothness, consistency, the ability to read the track), more experienced participants continue to work on consistency, while developing new skills such as trail braking, and threshold braking.
-Every time you are on the track, you will have an experienced instructor in the passenger seat.

 What is a Driving School NOT?